atp800/wildatlas/src/content/reviews/ocean-bottle-review.md

 deleted_at: "null"
 ---

 _Disclosure: I paid full price for all products I reviewed and this article isn't sponsored in any way, but it does contain affiliate links, which I earn a small commission from if you buy something using them.
 There is no additional cost to you, and I will never include affiliate links to products I don't genuinely recommend.
-Unless I'm running low on funds for my next superyacht, then I'll write whatever biased shit I need for that sweet cash._
-&nbsp;
+Unless I'm running low on funds for my next superyacht - then I'll write whatever biased shit I need for that sweet cash ;)_ &nbsp;

 ### Design